Bbecote/Cyber_Ops_Performance_Framework/README.md

 # Using the Cyber Operations Performance Agent-Based Model
 * Users who want to install and run the model locally can pull the cyber_performance python script and reference [Mesa's Documentation](https://mesa.readthedocs.io/en/stable/) for framework installation.

+Once Mesa is installed, run the computational model from the command line within the cyber_performance folder.
+To run a single simulation with dashboard visualization:

+`python3 run.py`

+To run batch simulations (no dashboard):

+`python3 batch.py`

+Edit the batch.py file to update the simulation parameters desired for batch simulations.

 * The model will also be hosted online for limited use at (Link Pending).